Wednesday, April 8, 2026

 Mouse in the House is now available!

-My 31st play with Pioneer Drama Service (and 35th play overall) has just been published.
-It's titles Mouse in the House, and if you love my crazy, over-the-top farces like It's a Madhouse! or Freaky Tiki, they you're definitely going to check out this one!
+My 31st play with Pioneer Drama Service (and 35th play overall) has just been released!
+It's titled Mouse in the House, and if you love my crazy, over-the-top farces like It's a Madhouse! or Freaky Tiki, then you'll definitely want to check out this one!

 Rodent trouble